Sejiro Avoseh

 Avoseh posing with two of his works at his "Faces of Nowhere" solo exhibition at Kravets Wehby Gallery, New York in June 2024.

-Sejiro Avoseh (born 1990 in Lagos)is a contemporary artist based in the United Kingdom.
+Sejiro Avoseh (born 1990 in Lagos) is a contemporary artist based in the United Kingdom.
 His work, primarily in painting and collage, explores themes of migration, identity, and self-invention.
 Drawing on his experiences of leaving Nigeria to settle in the UK, Avoseh creates layered, fragmented compositions that reflect memory, dislocation, and the search for belonging.
-He holds a Master’s in Fine Art from the University for the Creative Arts, Canterbury, and a Higher National Diploma in Painting from Lagos State Polytechnic.
 His work has been exhibited internationally, including at Kravets Wehby Gallery (New York), Afikaris Gallery (Paris), and Jupiter Contemporary (Miami).
 His works are deeply autobiographical, lending critical voices on the poor fate of the indigent underclass in his society, and on the highhandedness and abuse of power by public servants and elected officials.

-In 2020, Avoseh was commissioned to design the cover for the December edition of The Native magazine, which celebrated Wizkid’s Made in Lagos album.
+Avoseh was commissioned to design the cover for the December 2020 edition of The Native magazine, which celebrated Wizkid’s Made in Lagos album.
 His work has since been featured and profiled across numerous international and local publications, including Le Monde, Financial Times, Google Arts & Culture, Daily Trust, WhiteWalls, The Blotted, The Sole Adventurer, Flux Review, and Whitehot Magazine.
-His work is also part of notable collections that include pieces by Jean-Michel Basquiat, Pablo Picasso, KAWS, and others underscoring his growing relevance within the global contemporary art landscape.
+Avoseh's work has been part of notable collections that include pieces by Jean-Michel Basquiat, Pablo Picasso, KAWS, and others underscoring his growing relevance within the global contemporary art landscape.